hrishi-ds/Predicting-plant-photosynthesis-using-hyperspectral-data-with-machine-learning/README.md

-# Data-Science-Capstone-Project
+# Predicting plant photosynthesis using hyperspectral data

 The repository contains work of my Master of Data Science capstone project.
-For the project, I associated with CSIRO and developed a predictive machine learning model to predict plant(flora) health from hyper-spectral data.
+For the project, I worked with CSIRO and developed a predictive machine learning model to predict plant(flora) health from hyper-spectral data.
 With random forest regressor, I could obtain 86% of R-Squared.
 Read more about the project <a href="https://github.com/hrishi-ds/Data-Science-Capstone-Project/tree/main/Presentation%20and%20Report"> here</a>.